Callgent/callgent-docs/docs/intro.md

 **Callgent** changes the game.

 :::tip
-Callgent significantly lowers the barriers to integrating existing services, making AI code generation accessible for all **non-developers**.
+Callgent significantly lowers the barriers to just integrating existing services, instead of building from scratch, making AI code generation accessible for all **non-developers**.
 :::

 Actually, all software development is essentially a series of integrations, e.g., integrating DBs, Redis, ES, APIs, and other middlewares.